akeneo/pim-community-dev/internal_doc/frontend/frontend_developer_toolkit.md

 - `docker-compose run -u node --rm node yarn lint` Check the code quality and formatting rules with Prettier and ESLint.
 - `docker-compose run -u node --rm node yarn lint-fix` Fix the code quality and formatting rules with Prettier and ESLint.

-To go deeper in front commands, you can explore the `scripts` part of the `/package.json` file, and you can run `make` in you command line see available make commands.
+To see all the remaining frontend commands you can explore the `scripts` part of the `package.json` file.

+You can also run `make` in your terminal to display a list of all the commands available in the PIM (frontend & backend).

 ## Recommended Browser extensions